COVID-19 Information and Resources

 - TexShare Databases Program

-- Do not post passwords to web pages.
+- Do not publish TexShare passwords (includes in emails, online, and in print).
 We are updating https://texshare.net with a method for patrons to contact TSLAC by email to request a password.

 - Please contact TexQuest@ESC20.info with questions.